-If you are not covered by insurance, you will have to pay by credit card on the patient portal.
-If you are new to me, I ask that you pay a $60 deposit before our first session.
+If you are not covered by insurance, you will have to pay by credit/debit/HSA card on the patient portal.
+If you are new to me, I ask that you pay a deposit in advance of our first session.

 Is Telehealth confidential?

-I will treat the things you say in video counseling sessions with the same confidentiality as if you spoke in face-to-face sessions.
+I will treat the things you say in telehealth sessions with the same confidentiality as if you spoke in face-to-face sessions.
 I am still required to report to local authorities if there are safety concerns.
 However, I do not have the same level of control over your privacy that I have when you are in my office.
 You will have to ensure that no one is able to overhear us.

 What do I do if I get disconnected?

 If we get disconnected, please don’t take it personally, it was probably the technology.
 Just try to return and see if the problem has gone away.
 Poor bandwidth (upload speed) is generally the cause.
 You can try moving closer to a window if you are on a mobile service, or closer to the router if you are on WiFi.
 If that doesn’t work, then call me and we will finish the session by phone.

-Can we do video counseling across state or national lines?
+Can we do Telehealth across state or national lines?